 Real-World data for a safer, smarter DC

-The District Department of Transportation (DDOT), Southwest Business Improvement District (SWBID), and US Ignite have partnered to plan the Autonomous Vehicle Observation (AVO) Zone Challenge.
+The District Department of Transportation (DDOT), Southwest Business Improvement District (SWBID), and US Ignite have partnered to launch the Autonomous Vehicle Observation (AVO) Zone Challenge.
 The challenge provides an innovative way for DC to better understand how AVs operate and in dense, urban environments.

-Download AVO Zone Challenge One-Pager
+Download AVO Zone Info Sheet

 Why the AVO Zone Challenge matters

-• Increased transparency and public trust
+• Increased transparency and informed policymaking

 About the opportunity